nus-cs2103-AY2324S1/tp/docs/DeveloperGuide.md

 * is reasonably comfortable using CLI apps

 **Value proposition**:
-LoveBook simplifies the process of storing information of dates and assessing compatibility betweenn user and his/ her dates by taking into account the user’s preferences and profile, thereby enhancing the efficiency and effectiveness of finding the perfect match.
+LoveBook simplifies the process of storing information of dates and assessing compatibility between user and his/ her dates by taking into account the user’s preferences and profile, thereby enhancing the efficiency and effectiveness of finding the perfect match.

 ### User stories